Why is STEM Education So Important?

 What is STEM?

-“In the 21st century, scientific and technological innovations have become increasingly important as we face the benefits and challenges of both globalization and a knowledge-based economy.
+According to the National Science Foundation, “In the 21st century, scientific and technological innovations have become increasingly important as we face the benefits and challenges of both globalization and a knowledge-based economy.
 To succeed in this new information-based and highly technological society, students need to develop their capabilities in STEM to levels much beyond what was considered acceptable in the past.”
-(National Science Foundation)

 Who benefits from STEM?

 STEM education helps to bridge the ethnic and gender gaps sometimes found in math and science fields.
 Initiatives have been established to increase the roles of women and minorities in STEM-related fields.
 STEM education breaks the traditional gender roles.
 In order to compete in a global economy, STEM education and careers must be a national priority.
 Each and every decision made uses an aspect of STEM to understand the implications.